Human beings blink on average 16 times a minute – that’s 15,360 times a day.

 5. Trachoma is entirely preventable and treatable

-There is no need for anyone to suffer from this excruciating, debilitating eye disease as simple solutions exist to beat trachoma – which we can arrange today.
+There is no need for anyone to suffer from this excruciating, debilitating eye disease.
+There are such simple solutions that can end the pain like:

-- Free antibiotics can stop early stage trachoma in its tracks.
+- free antibiotics to stop early stage trachoma

-- With access to clean water, communities can help prevent trachoma spreading.
+- access to clean water, which can stop trachoma from spreading.

-We have teams on the ground fighting trachoma.
-With surgeons, nurses and health workers we are getting the antibiotics, the training and the surgery to those who need it most.
+Luckily, The Foundation has teams on the ground fighting trachoma.
+Our surgeons, nurses and health workers are are getting the antibiotics, the training and the surgery to those who need it most.